elianachristou/quantdr/README.md

 determined, one can form the new sufficient predictors and estimate the conditional quantile function using `llqr`.

+## Vendored Code from the `dr` Package

+The `quantdr` package includes internal code adapted from the `dr` package by Cook and Ni (2005), which is no longer maintained on CRAN.

+The original `dr` package implemented sufficient dimension reduction methods.
+We have included any set of essential functions to support the core functionality of `quantdr`.

+All vendored code has been updated and integrated under the internal namespace of `quantdr`.

+**Reference**:
+Cook, R. D., & Ni, L. (2005).
+Sufficient Dimension Reduction via Inverse
+Regression: A Minimum Discrepancy Approach. *Journal of the American Statistical Association*, 100(470), 410–428.

 ## Installation

 You can install the released version of quantdr from